RoadieHQ/marketing-site/content/docs/custom-plugins/deploying/index.md

 export AWS_PROFILE=uploader
 ```

-If you are using a User based Authentication mechanism you will need to set the environment variables to access our S3 bucket.
+If you are using a user-based authentication mechanism you will need to set the environment variables to access our S3 bucket.
 ```
 AWS_ACCESS_KEY_ID=
 AWS_SECRET_ACCESS_KEY=